AmirAR-QA/DevOps-Practical-Project/README.md

 ## Future Development

 There are a few points of improvements I'd like to carry out.

+I'd like to streamline the build process so that the creation time is cut down.
+I'd like to implement a more user friendly CSS for the home page.
+I'd like to add a lot more options for more zany random encounters.

 A note on versioning - The current app is fully functional and without any major (or percievable minor) bugs.
 Thus the version number is 0.1.0.